multi-io/docker-delve/README.md

 You should now be able to connect any debugging client running on the host (e.g delve itself, or an IDE like Goland) to the debugged process at `localhost:2345`.

+The images are multi-arch, currently linux/amd64 and linux/arm64.
+Docker will automatically choose the one matching the local system.